 Valuation of time deposits is made on an accrual basis with an interest rate associated with each of these instruments.

-The Corporation does not maintain any significant amounts of cash and cash equivalents that are not available for use a.
-Accrual for open sales invoices
+The Corporation does not maintain any significant amounts of cash and cash equivalents that are not available for use.

 2. Trade and other receivables